Motor finance commissions

 In January 2024 the Financial Conduct Authority (FCA) shared that they would review motor finance Discretionary Commission Arrangements (DCAs) and how these have been handled across the motor finance industry today and in the past.

 On 24 September 2024, the FCA released an update to the ongoing review and issued further guidelines.
-The complaints pause was then widened on 20 December 2024, so the FCA have given firms until after the 4 December 2025 before they have to start responding to any type of motor finance commission complaint (including DCAs).
+On 20 December 2024, the complaint handling pause was widened to include any type of motor finance commission complaint (including non-DCAs).

-- Any compensation scheme activity is likely to start in 2026.
+- Any compensation scheme activity for in-scope agreements is likely to start in 2026

-- If you have already contacted us and received confirmation that you are currently in scope of the FCA review, you do not need to do anything further at this time.
-We will reach out to you as soon as we have any updates.
+- If you have already contacted us and received confirmation that you are currently in scope of the FCA complaint pause, you do not need to do anything further at this time.
+We will reach out to you as soon as we have any updates or once we have issued a final response to your complaint.

-- You will have more time to refer complaints to the Financial Ombudsman when a final response is issued.
-Instead of the usual six months, you have until 29 July 2026, or 15 months from the date of the final response letter, whichever is later.
+- Depending on when you complained to us, you may have more time to refer complaints to the Financial Ombudsman when a final response is issued.
 The timelines will be confirmed in the final response letter we send you.

 Submitting a motor finance commission information request or complaint